o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

    2. When addressing comments, maintain the relative conversation in the PR, edit the topics as necessary, and commit the changes to your fork/branch.
 Your new commits will be automatically added to the PR.

    3. Make sure to request a re-review of your new commits if required.
-For more information on the PR review process, see the [Review PRs:](./review-prs)) topic in this guide.

 1. **The PR is merged and closed:** When the comments and suggestions have been addressed, and two reviewers have approved the PR, it can be merged into `o3de.org/main`. **Never** merge your own PRs, the final reviewer to sign off is responsible for the merge.
 The PR is automatically closed when merged.